-After the intro period is over, you will be stuck with a high, double-digit rate.
+After the intro period is over, you will be stuck with a high, double-digit APR, currently 16.49% - 26.49%* (Variable).
 Unfortunately that is the case with most student credit cards — so you would be very wise to avoid credit card debt completely.

-We like that the Citi card has no annual fee.
+We like that the Citi ThankYou® Preferred Card for College Students has a $0 annual fee.
 However, if you want rewards or a card for overseas travel, there are much better options out there.
 Here are two of our favorites.

 If You Want to Earn More Rewards

 If you want to earn more cash back, Discover is the best option.
-The Discover it card for students does not charge an annual fee and also provides free access to your FICO score.
-But it does something we really like: It offers a $20 cash back bonus every year (for up to five years) for good grades.
-If you get a 3.0 GPA or higher, you will get a $20 bonus.
-That is on top of a cash back rewards program where you can earn 5% cash back in rotating categories each quarter like Amazon.com, restaurants, ground transportation and more, up to the quarterly maximum each time you activate.
-Plus, unlimited 1% cash back on all other purchases.
+The Discover it® Student Cash Back provides free access to your FICO® score.
+But it does something we really like: It offers a $20 statement credit every year (for up to five years) for good grades.
+If you get a 3.0 GPA or higher, you will get a $20 statement credit.
+That is on top of a cash back rewards program where you earn 5% cash back on everyday purchases at different places each quarter like grocery stores, restaurants, gas stations, select rideshares and online shopping, up to the quarterly maximum when you activate.
+Plus, earn unlimited 1% cash back on all other purchases – automatically.
 And you can get a dollar-for-dollar match of all the cash back you’ve earned at the end of your first year, automatically.

 If You Want to Travel Abroad

-If you want to travel abroad, you should find a Visa or MasterCard option that does not charge a foreign transaction fee or annual fee.
-Capital One does just that with its Journey Student credit card.
-In addition to no annual fee and no foreign transaction fees, you can earn up to 1.25% cash back.
-You earn 1% when you spend, and another 0.25% if you make your payment on time.
+If you want to travel abroad, you should find a Visa or MasterCard option that does not charge a foreign transaction fee and has a $0 annual fee.
+Capital One does just that with its Journey Student Rewards from Capital One.
+In addition to the $0 annual fee and no foreign transaction fees, you can earn up to 1.25% cash back.
+You earn 1% Cash Back on all purchases; 0.25% Cash Back bonus on the cash back you earn each month you pay on time.

 If all you care about is building credit, and all of your spending is in the U.S., this is a good card.
 With no annual fee, Citi reports to all three credit bureaus — which should help you build your score quickly.
 However, if you want to earn rewards or travel overseas, you can find better deals elsewhere.